hinantin/AllinQillqayWeb/README.md

 ### Getting the Source Code

-With our GitHub repository, to get a copy of the source code you need to ideally have Git installed.
-If you do not wish to install Git, it is also possible from the GitHub repositories to download a ZIP or compressed TAR file of the source code.
+In order to get a copy of the source code, you need to ideally have Git installed.
+If you do not wish to install Git, it is also possible to download a ZIP or compressed TAR file of the source code.
 However, using Git is recommended, as it will allow you to easily update the source code in the future, should we make any corrections or additions.

-Assuming that you have Git installed, from your Ubuntu terminal, you can run the following to clone (make a copy of) our repository:
+Assuming that you have Git installed, from your Ubuntu terminal, you can run the following commands in order to clone (make a copy of) our repository:

 ```
 $ mkdir AllinQillqayWeb